ibm-cloud-docs/vpc/vsi_is_create_instance_template.md

 ### Creating the instance template with the API
 {: #creating-instance-template-example-api}

 After you know these values, use them to make a `POST` request with the `/instance/templates` method.
-In addition to the information that you gathered, you must specify a name for the instance.
+You must also specify a name for the instance.

 The following example creates an instance template that is named _my-instance-template_ in _us-south-1_ and uses the _bx2-2x8_ profile.